TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Nothing in this Privacy Policy is intended to limit any legal defenses or objections that you may have to a third party or government request to disclose your information.

-Advertising

-We may use third-party advertising companies to serve targeted ads when you visit our website.
-These companies may use non-personal information about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.

-While we do not provide any personal information to the advertiser when you interact with or view a targeted advertisement, you are consenting to the possibility that the advertiser will make the assumption that you meet the targeting criteria used to display the advertisement (for example, women ages 18-24 from a particular geographic area.)

-If you would like more information about this practice and to know your choices about not having this information used by these companies, please click here.
+If you are a law enforcement officer seeking information from Inflection about one of our users, please reference our Law Enforcement Guidelines for further information.

 How do I access and control my personal information?
 Access and Choice

 You may use your account to access, correct, or change any personal information you have provided to us or that is associated with your account.
 You may also email our Privacy Team at privacy@peoplesmart.com.
 We will respond to your request within 30 days.

+We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Communication Preferences

 We may send you information about our products, notify you of any changes to your account, or send confirmations, technical notices, updates, security alerts, support and administrative messages, and marketing emails.

-If you would like to stop receiving newsletters and marketing emails from peoplesmart.com please provide us with the email address you would like to unsubscribe by emailing privacy@peoplesmart.com or calling 1-888-813-0008.
+If you would like to stop receiving newsletters and marketing emails from PeopleSmart.com please provide us with the email address you would like to unsubscribe by emailing privacy@peoplesmart.com or calling 1-888-813-0008.
 Please note that you may still receive account and billing notices from us, if applicable.

 Compliance Notices California Do Not Track Disclosure